saulsluz/usbdongle-mdm9625/README.md

 If you have one, please help me to turn this small dongle into big bazooka :smile:

 ### What it can do
-Until now It's possible to turn this device in a little Wifi Repeater or just a SSH jumper over Wifi/GSM.
+Until now It's possible to turn this device in a little Wifi Repeater or just a SSH jumper over Wireless.
 It's possible to read  SMS messages in JSON format too.

 ### How to use